giberic4/AC_Project2/README.md

 ## MVP goals
 - As a user, I should be able to login
 - As a user, I should be able to register
-- As a user, I should be able to search an Inventory or Marketplace
+- As a user, I should be able to search and purchase from Marketplace
 - As a user, I should be able to buy things and sell things
 - As a user, I should have a personal inventory
 - As a user, I should be able See how much money I have (wallet) (Should always be visable)